 See also ss.
 168(2)–(6).

-- NUANS name report must be submitted with the application.
+- The NUANS name report must be submitted with the amendment application.
 The name search will determine whether the name is currently in use or if the name is subject to restriction.

 - If you want a numbered name, e.g., 8011782 Ontario Inc., you do not require a name search.

-- Resolution of sole shareholder for change of name (see the sample document in the Resources section of this How-To Brief)
+- Resolution of shareholders for change of name (see the sample document in the Resources section of this How-To Brief)

 - The articles of amendment must be completed in duplicate on Form 3.
 (See the link to Form 3 in the Resources section of this How-To Brief.)

-- To have the articles of amendment executed, the articles must bear the original signature(s) of an officer or director of the corporation.
+- The articles of amendment must bear the original signatures of an officer or director of the corporation.

 - An original Ontario-biased NUANS name search report must be included if requesting a name change.

-- Include a covering letter providing a contact name, return address and telephone number.
+- Include a cover letter providing a contact name, return address and telephone number.

 - All documents must be mailed or delivered to